-GBU 101 – Introduction to Business
+GBU 101/BUS 101 – Introduction to Business/Nature of Business

 A survey of modern business practices.
 The course explores business areas including management, marketing, accounting, and finance.
 The course is designed to help prepare students for future business courses and assist students in deciding whether to choose business as a career.

 A survey of entrepreneurship in the global economy.
 The processes of innovation, idea generation, and evaluation.
 Analysis for creating and launching a new business, based on the economic environment and types of business ownership.

 Development of basic word processing skills using computers.
 Emphasis on document building, text editing, formatting, saving and retrieving files, search, replace, and the column features.